Affiliate disclaimer: We will be paid a referral fee if you open an account and deposit funds through some of the links on this page

-Name: Lightyear Description: Lightyear is a new investment app that offers zero commission investing in UK, European and US shares.
+Name: Lightyear Description: Lightyear is a new investment app that offers low cost investing in UK, European and US shares.
 The company was founded by one of the first Wise (Transferwise) employees, Martin Sokk with a similar objective of making investing as cheap and easy as possible.
-What we like about Lightyear: A very well-designed commission-free investing app with zero account fees, limit and recurring orders for investing in local and global markets.
+Summary: A very well-designed low-cost investing app with discounted FX charges, limit and recurring orders for investing in local and international markets.
+Special Offer: Sign up with a promo code GOODMONEYGUIDE deposit at least £50 and get 10 trades for free.
+T&Cs apply.
+Capital at risk.
 Pros Cons

-Description: Lightyear is a new investment app that offers zero commission investing in UK, European and US shares.
+Description: Lightyear is a new investment app that offers low cost investing in UK, European and US shares.
 The company was founded by one of the first Wise (Transferwise) employees, Martin Sokk with a similar objective of making investing as cheap and easy as possible.

-A very well-designed commission-free investing app with zero account fees, limit and recurring orders for investing in local and global markets.
+A very well-designed low-cost investing app with discounted FX charges, limit and recurring orders for investing in local and international markets.

 Just after I interviewed the Lightyear founder, Martin Sokk for this review, I went to the pub with my friend Nick, a fellow ageing stockbroker.
 One of the things we discussed was how things have changed in the City, in particular, what is happening to Simpsons Tavern.